Hello Daydreamers!

 Once you have both cuts, it’s time to assemble your Birthday Topper.

-Something I always say on all of my posts that use glue is to stay away from kid’s glue.
+Stay away from kid’s glue.
 It’s not meant for these projects; they won’t look good because the paper gets wet and bubbly.

 I love and always recommend Beacon 3-in-1 advanced glue.

-You don’t need to add a whole lot of glue, a little bit goes a long way.
+You don’t need to add a whole lot of glue.
+A little bit goes a long way.
 Also, as you glue, make sure everything is aligned.

 Further, in this article, I have some examples of where I had to use two sticks.